-The Company is subject to a variety of risks, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+The Company is subject to a variety of risks, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022.
 Some risks may be readily perceived and even quantified, while others are unexpected or unforeseeable.
 Risks can be external or can arise as a result of our internal business or financial activities.

 The Board and our executive management team work together to manage our risks.
 It is management's responsibility to identify various risks facing the Company, bring the Board's attention to material risks, and implement appropriate risk management policies and procedures to manage risk exposure on a day-to-day basis.
 The Board has an active role in overseeing our risk management process directly or through its committees.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
-Regarding the continued COVID-19 pandemic, our management is focused on addressing the concerns of our employees and matters related to our business, as well as updating and communicating with the full Board regularly.
-The full Board has oversight and has been engaged concerning the monitoring and identification of risks to the Company, and actions we are taking to mitigate risks related to this pandemic.
+The full Board has oversight and has been engaged concerning the monitoring and identification of risks to the Company.